HubSpot/Baragon/README.md

 3. Copy `BaragonService-*-SNAPSHOT.jar` and `$SERVICE_CONFIG_YAML` onto one or more hosts, and start the service via `java -jar BaragonService-*-SNAPSHOT.jar server $SERVICE_CONFIG_YAML`.

 4. Copy `BaragonAgentService-*-SNAPSHOT.jar` and `$AGENT_CONFIG_YAML` onto each of your load balancer hosts.
 Start the BaragonAgent service via `java -jar BaragonAgentService-*-SNAPSHOT.jar server $AGENT_CONFIG_YAML`.

+<a id="docker"></a>
+## Quickstart with Docker Compose

+To get an example cluster up and running, you can install [docker](https://docs.docker.com/installation/) and [docker-compose](https://docs.docker.com/compose/#installation-and-set-up).

+Simply run `docker-compose up` to bring up:
+- zookeper container
+- Baragon Service container
+- Baragon Agent + Nginx container

+The Baragon UI will be available at [localhost:8080](http://localhost:8080) and nginx at [localhost:80](http://localhost:80).

+*If using boot2docker replace localhost with the `boot2docker ip`

+Nginx's config directories that BaragonAgent writes to will also be mounted as volumes in the `docker/configs` folder on your local machine.

 <a id="vagrant"></a>
 ## Quickstart with Vagrant